issoftwaretools13/repoD/readme.md

 	@NonNull OutputStream mOutputStream
 	which app need to get form 'BluetoothSocket' instance of connected device.

-# Step 1.1. once you have the instance of BALBTDongleLib then you need to initialize the dongle by calling the below function
+# Step 1.1. once you have the instance of BALBTDongleLib then you need to initialize the dongle by calling the below function soon after the Step 1.
 	boolean BTDongleComm = balBTDongleLib.initBTDongleComm(bt_dongle_name);
+# Step 1.2.
+To set the package directory so lib can access all the downloaded files in the application, call the below function call once Step 1.1 has returned true i.e. `BTDongleComm`
+  	balBTDongleLib.setPackageDir(Context context);
+## Note: Step 1. and Step 1.1 Step 1.2 call is mandatory.
+Call it together every time a connection is established

-# Step 1.2. to stop the communication between dongle and application, call the below function
+# Step 1.3. to stop the communication between dongle and application, call the below function
-  	readDongleData.stop();
+  	balBTDongleLib.stop();

 # Step 2.
 List of all the methods along with implementaion details are given below.
 Call the methods as per the need